gabrielbazan/simplyrestful-demo/README.md

 request body (POST and PUT HTTP methods) to the server, you must send the
 _Content-type: Application/json_ header.

-Lets see how we can do it.
+Let's see how we can do it.

 ### Countries